keweiyao/JETSCAPE2020-TRENTO-BAYES/README.md

 Then you are good to go!

 ### Option 2.
 Using online Binder environment

+Make sure you have fast and stable internet connection if you choose this option.

 This Binder environment holds online session of interactive `Jupyter notebook`.
 Simple check the following link and wait for the environment to build and load.